MortezaRg/ChatApp/README.md

 ## Getting Started

-run this app on simulator or physical devices or web platform and connect with friends.
+run this app on AVD or physical devices or web platform and connect with friends.

 for run on web platform use this command : `flutter run -d chrome`